Pavaninagadivya/AI_Movie_Recommendation_System/README.md

 # 🎬 AI Movie Recommendation System

 An AI-powered Movie Recommendation System built using Python, Machine Learning, and Streamlit.
 The system recommends movies based on content similarity using genres, keywords, cast, director, and movie overview.
+It also provides genre recommendations based on the user's age and mood.

 ## 🚀 Features